hove-io/ntfs-specification/ntfs_en.md

     * of one or more networks specified by the key **revised_networks** of the file [`feed_infos.txt`](#feed_infostxt-required)
     * for valid data between the dates specified by **feed_start_date** and **feed_end_date**

-An additional and optional field "base_trip_id" should be provided in the file [`trips.txt`](#tripstxt-required) in order to associate the planned and adjusted circulations (in case of strike data for instance).
+An additional and optional field "base_trip_id" should be provided in the file [`trips.txt`](#tripstxt-required) in order to associate the planned and adjusted trips (in case of strike data for instance).

-## Advanced management of geometries (shape of lines, routes and circulations)
+## Advanced management of geometries (shape of lines, routes and trips)
 In order not to unnecessarily complicate the NTFS format and the tools that will manipulate it, the file [`geometries.txt`](#geometriestxt-optional) indicates a complete layout for a geometry, such as a forked line or a drawer line.
 To be able to display the real layout of the buses in the road map (i.e. the section used by the line only), a segmentation of this geometry is done automatically in Navitia.
 If the need to refine this management is confirmed, the format of the file [`geometries.txt`](#geometriestxt-optional) can be improved as follows (to be confirmed):
-* A line will represent a segment of the line/course/circulation between two consecutive stop points (and in an oriented way?)
+* A line will represent a segment of the line/course/trip between two consecutive stop points (and in an oriented way?)
 * The definition of the origin and destination stop points of the segment is made by adding two optional columns

 ## Management of CO2 emissions per line or vehicle
 CO2 emissions are managed in France per transport mode.
 The values are specified by ADEME, the French Environment and Energy Control Agency.
 The NTFS format allows this information to be linked to the physical mode.
-Depending on the needs in the future, an addition of this information to the line and/or the vehicle is considered.
-In this case, an "overload" system of the information has to be set up to take into account by priority:
+Depending on the needs in the future, an addition of this information to the line and/or the vehicle can be considered.
+In this case, an "overload" system of the information has to be set up to take into account by priority :

 1. the ratio at the vehicle level if available
 2. the ratio at the line level if available